fravij99/fravij99/README.md

 # Introducing myself:
-I'm a master physics student.
-I got my bachelor's degree in physics in 2022 in Milan.
-I am interested in Machine and Deep learning problems.

 My bachelor's thesis deal with the electromagnetic caracterization of a telescope MHFT prototype for the LiteBird satellite space-mission 🛰️.

-My master thesis is reported on vineyard_detection repository and connected to iGrape project 🍇.
+My master thesis is reported on vineyard_detection repository and connected to iGrape project 🍇 and it was based on anomaly detection of an optical IoT data stream.
 I've worked as an UNIMI research fellow, and the repositories related to my researcher period are Foam_Segmentation, Hyperspectral_classificator and Tensorial_decomposition_for_anomaly_detection.
 I'm currently working as Junior Data Scientist in Cefriel company.
 I'm 25 y/o and I like coding, playing volleyball and enjoying nature 🌳.
 Feel free to have a scroll around my profile.
 You can contact me at this e-mail: fravilla30@gmail.com

 ### 🌐 Socials: